Tests That Help Evaluate the Traits of Your Breast Cancer

 More lab tests may be done on the sample of cells that was taken during your breast biopsy.
 From these tests your doctor will learn whether the tumor needs certain hormones to grow.
-Tumors that need hormones to grow are called hormone-receptor positive (HR+).
-In the case of breast cancer, another receptor that’s affected is the human epidermal growth factor receptor 2, or HER2.
-The presence of this receptor helps determine how quickly the tumor might grow and guides the treatment plan.
+Tumors that need hormones to grow are called hormone-receptor positive (HR+) because they have receptors for either estrogen or progesterone.
+Another test is done on the biopsy sample to see if the cancer cells produce another receptor called the human epidermal growth factor receptor 2, or HER2.
+Tumors that produce a lot of this receptor are known as HER2-positive and tend to grow more aggressively.
+However, "triple-negative" breast cancers, which don't have any of these 3 receptors, have a worse prognosis.
+Knowing the receptor status of the breast cancer helps predict how quickly the tumor might grow and guides the treatment plan.

 Magnetic resonance imaging (MRI)

-During an MRI of your breast, you’ll lie on your stomach on the scanning table.
-Your breast hangs into a hollowed-out part in the table.
-This area can detect the magnetic signal given off by the MRI machine.
-The table is moved into a tubelike machine that contains the magnet.
+During an MRI of your breast, you’ll lie on your stomach on a specially designed scanning table.
+The table has openings for each breast to hang into to prevent the breasts from being compressed during the test.
+The table is then moved into a tubelike machine that contains the magnet.
 After a series of images have been taken, you may be given a contrast agent through a needle in your arm to help your doctor see the tumor.
 The contrast agent is not radioactive.
 More images are then taken.
-The entire session takes about one hour.
+The entire session takes about 1 hour.

 MRIs are also used to see if cancer has spread outside of the breast to the spine and brain.
-You lie still on a table inside a cylinder while the machine creates images of your spine and brain.
+For these images, you lie face up and still on a table inside a narrow cylinder while the machine creates images of your spine and brain.

 Computed tomography (CT)

 This test shows whether cancer has spread to your bones.
 For this test, you’ll be injected with a small amount of radioactive substance.
-It travels through your bloodstream and collects in areas of abnormal bone growth.
-Any spots that show up may be caused by cancer, but things like arthritis or infection can also be the cause.
+This substance will travel through your bloodstream and collect in areas of abnormal bone growth.
+Pictures are taken with a special camera and any spots that show up may be caused by cancer.
+Spots may also light up due to things like arthritis or infection and will need to be investigated further.
 The bone scan is the most sensitive technique currently available for identifying breast cancer that has spread to the bones.

 Positron emission tomography (PET)

 PET scans work differently from other imaging tests.
 They can actually measure body chemistry, making them helpful for evaluating small “hot spots” of cancer.
 They can help your doctor figure out where in the body the breast cancer has spread.
-Because this test scans your whole body, your doctor may order one instead of ordering multiple X-rays of different parts of your body.
-For this test, you get injected with sugar (glucose) that is carrying a mildly radioactive substance.
-Cancer cells are more active and absorb more of the sugar than healthy cells.
-Once the substance reaches your breast--on the same day as the injection--you’ll be asked to lie still on a table inside the PET scanner.
-It rotates around you, taking pictures of the glucose being used in your body.
-You’ll pass through the machine six or seven times.
-The entire scan takes about 45 minutes.
+Because these tests scan your whole body, your doctor may order a PET scan instead of ordering multiple X-rays of different parts of your body.
+For this test, you will get injected with sugar (glucose) that contains a mildly radioactive substance.
+Because cancer cells are more active than healthy cells, they absorb more of the radioactive sugar.
+About an hour after the injection, you will lie still on a table inside the PET scanner while it rotates around you, taking pictures of the radioactive glucose hot spots.
+The machine will rotate around you 6 or 7 times, and the entire scan takes about 45 minutes.
 A PET scan is painless.
 But if you’re sensitive to the sugar, you may have nausea, headache, or vomiting.